 4. Grimgrow Waterproof Dog Cat Clipper

-- Lightweight, ergonomic build: Reduces wrist fatigue during use
+- Lightweight build: Reduces wrist fatigue and improves control

 5. unibono Dog Grooming Kit Slim Paw Trimmer